 Following the effective time of the Merger, the parties to the Shareholders Agreement, which was executed in connection with the Merger Agreement but only to be effective upon the closing of the Merger, will take all necessary actions to cause the Board to include one (1) director who shall be designated by Holdings.
-The Jones Entities have agreed to vote their shares of Common Stock in support of any such designee.
+The Jones Entities (defined as the Principal Stockholders and the Jones LLCs) have agreed to vote their shares of Common Stock in support of any such designee.
 The initial designated Holdings individual will be Jordan T. Marye.
 In addition, pursuant to the Shareholders Agreement, the Corporate Governance and Nominating Committee of the Board will consider John D. Jacobi to be appointed to the Board.
 Upon completion of the Merger, the officers of the Company immediately prior to the Merger shall be the officers of the Company after the effective time of the Merger.